KTX: Early 2010s service expansion and existing lines upgrade

+AREX line, which link Seoul to the city's Incheon Airport, also see its speed raised from 110 to 180 km/h for KTX through-running service to other cities in the nation, however the through running service have been discontinued due to low usage.

 The Ulsan–Gyeongju–Pohang section of the Donghae Line is foreseen for an upgrade in a completely new alignment that circumvents downtown Gyeongju and connects to the Gyeongbu High Speed Railway at Singyeongju Station, allowing for direct KTX access to the two cities.
 On April 23, 2009, the project was approved by the government and a ground-breaking ceremony was held.
 The altogether 76.56 km line is slated to be opened in December 2014.

+2nd national construction plan

 On September 1, 2010, the South Korean government announced a strategic plan to reduce travel times from Seoul to 95% of the country to under 2 hours by 2020.
 The main new element of the plan is to aim for top speeds of 230–250 km/h in upgrades of much of the mainline network with view to the introduction of KTX services.
 The conventional lines under the scope of the plan include the above, already on-going projects, and their extensions along the rest of the southern and eastern coasts of South Korea, lines along the western coast, lines north of Seoul, and the second, more easterly line between Seoul and Busan with some connecting lines.